 Entering into a living hope devoid of naive optimism

+However, we should stay vigilant as there two opposing excessive attitudes.
+On the one hand, the sadness resulting from despair.
+On the other, blissful optimism that denies pain.
+The Church offers a balance.
+It allows us to hold together the pain of separation and the light of expectant hope.
 Considering the passion and the resurrection together ensures that we don’t take the wrong path.
-“We must see the passion and we must see the resurrection.“ Such tension avoids both the crush of sadness and the illusion of happiness without ordeals.
-Only the Church can provide this balance, insists Don Maurice, by helping each person to go through pain in the light of expectant hope, and to await the promised encounter with Christ.
+Such tension avoids both being crushed by sadness and the illusion that happiness can go without ordeals.
+Only the Church can provide this balance, by helping each person to go through pain in the light of expectant hope, and to await the promised encounter with Christ.